luismond/tm2tb/README.md

 - paraphrase-multilingual-mpnet-base-v2

 These models can embed sentences or short paragraphs regardless of language.
 They are downloaded from [HuggingFace's model hub](https://huggingface.co/sentence-transformers/LaBSE).

+Please note that there is always a compromise between speed and accuracy.
+Smaller models will be faster, but less accurate.
+Larger models will be slower, but more accurate.

 ## tm2tb.com
 The functionality of tm2tb is also available through a web app: www.tm2tb.com